monkey-w1n5t0n/www.eli/_pages/useq-build.md

 ### Step 2: Reset and boot select buttons

 On the front size of the board, add on the two buttons.
 These are surface mount buttons.
 The pads are pre-tinned.
 A good technique is to melt the solder on one side and slide the button in, then press down on the other side with the soldering iron to melt the solder on the second pad.
-You don't need any sort of specialist iron from this, but keeping the temperature low (350C) might be useful, as high temperatures can melt the plastic in these buttons.
+You don't need any sort of specialist iron from this, but *keeping the temperature low*{:style="background-color:lightgreen"} (350C) might be useful, as high temperatures can melt the plastic in these buttons.

 ![build step 2](/assets/images/useq/build2ButtonsClose.jpg){:class="img-responsive"}
 ![build step 2](/assets/images/useq/build2Buttons.jpg){:class="img-responsive"}